jasonamyers/pycon-2017-serverless-pipelines/presentation.md

 - Scaling
 - Recovery

 ^ Traditional pipelines are often kicked off at a scheduled time and depending on resources we may need to be careful about overlap.
 Pipelines with multiple phases and interdependencies quickly become too complex to reason about sanely.
 I know I've certainly loaded absolute trash data via ETL all because of not understanding some part of a pipeline.
 This complexity makes it difficult to scale pipelines as our data sets rapidly expand or evolve.
-And what happens when stuff goes south: retry, replay or Knuth forbid syncing ever need to be done.
+And what happens when stuff goes south: retry, replay or Radia Perlman forbid syncing ever need to be done.

 ---